-For those of you who are not familiar with my service, I competed for eight years on the FLW Tour.
-I am a full time Licensed and Insured Captain with First Aid and CPR certification.
-I offer one-on-one training for all times of the year, fun bass fishing trips, and electronics lessons on the ins and outs of the new technology.
+For those of you who are not familiar with my service, I competed for eight years on the FLW Tour and continue to compete in the MLF Toyota Series Events.
+I am a full time, licensed and insured Captain, with first aid and CPR certification.
+I offer one-on-one training, technique-specific trips, fun bass fishing trips, and electronics training in your boat.

-I would love the opportunity to share a day with you in my Ranger Z520L or in your own boat to get your electronics dialed in.
+I would love the opportunity to share a day with you in my Caymas CX21 or in your own boat to get your electronics dialed in.
 I am here to help you and to help you become a better angler and to give you confidence in your equipment.